¡Obtenga asesoría en español! Llámenos hoy a (800) 222-4701

 Behringer X32: Setup and Connections

 In this guide, we will show you how to set up your X32 digital mixer.
 Each X32 model is a little different but are set up and configured the same way.
-You’ll first learn how to set up wireless remote control, digital stage snakes, and P16 mixers.
+You’ll first learn how to set up wireless remote control, stage boxes, and P16 personal monitor mixers.
 After that, we’ll show you how to connect a microphone and get sound to the main speakers.
 When you’re finished learn more in our X32 Getting Started Guide.
 Follow the sections below to get started.

 1. Setup and connections